 Created primarily from donations, Endowment Funds are monies typically held in long-term investments with the principal remaining untouched, allowing the funds to have greater impact over time.
 The money may be permanently restricted, temporarily restricted, or unrestricted in its use, based on the request and intent of the donor or, in the case of board designated funds, by a vote of the Board of Trustees.

 Why is an Endowment Fund Important?

-The money held in our Endowment Fund generates interest and dividend income that may be used to support programs, financial aid, and other special initiatives by providing a permanent ongoing source of revenue, thus improving the ability of the Board of Trustees to plan for the long-term financial health of the school.
+The money held in our Endowment Fund generates interest and dividend income that may be used to support programs, financial support, and other special initiatives by providing a permanent ongoing source of revenue, thus improving the ability of the Board of Trustees to plan for the long-term financial health of the school.